top of page

 in the early 1980s

 Far easier to build positive energy flows with the spiritual bar set so incredibly low.
-Some held that the early '60s marked spiritual low point in grand 26,000 year spiritual cycle, and the only way was up...that all the over-the-top psychedelic hippie hoopla only reflected a full-tilt celebration of a historically staggering, cosmic time.
+Some held the belief that the early '60s marked spiritual low point in grand 26,000 year spiritual cycle and the only way was up...that all the over-the-top psychedelic hippie hoopla only reflected a full-tilt celebration of a historically staggering point in time.

-The latter turn of the twentieth century period was a similar euphoric time, if nowhere near as earth-shaking.
-One that fostered wildly free, liberating notions -- like enjoying the spa, sunshine and creek non-encumbered by needless cloth if one so chose.
+The latter turn of the twentieth century period was a similar euphoric time, if perhaps nowhere near as earth-shaking.
+One that fostered wildly free, liberating notions -- like enjoying the spa, sunshine and creek unencumbered by cloth if one so chose.
 Why not?
 It was a new century, a new millennium.
-Out with the old -- or, in this case, off with the old.
+Out with the old (or, in this case, off with the old cover-up habit).

 The place had earlier turned 180 degrees -- from being a lighthearted bohemian oasis to a murky wayward backwater -- even rednecky* -- leisure resort.
 No doubt nature spirits who'd once enchanted the place fled in terror, no longer feeling the loving kindness of humans resonating with the land.